On the cohomological dimension of kernels of maps to $\mathbb Z$: Abstract

 \section{Abstract}

-We prove that if $G$ is a finitely generated RFRS group of cohomological dimension $2$, then $G$ is virtually free-by-cyclic if and only if $\b{2}(G) = 0$.
-This answers a question of Wise and generalises and gives a new proof of a recent theorem of Kielak and Linton, where the same result is obtained under the additional hypotheses that $G$ is virtually compact special and hyperbolic.
-More generally, we show that if $G$ is a RFRS group of cohomological dimension $n$ and of type $\FP_{n-1}$, then $G$ admits a virtual map to $\Z$ with kernel of rational cohomological dimension $n-1$ if and only if $\b{n}(G) = 0$.
+For a group \(G\) of type \(\FP(R)\) for a ring \(R\) and a homomorphism \(\chi \colon G \rightarrow \Z\), we show that \(\cd_R(\ker \chi) = \cd_R(G) - 1\) if the top-dimensional cohomology of \(G\) with coefficients in the Novikov rings \(\widehat{R[G]}^{\pm\chi}\) vanishes.
+This criterion is applied to show that if $G$ is a finitely generated RFRS group of cohomological dimension $2$, then $G$ is virtually free-by-cyclic if and only if $\b{2}(G) = 0$.
+This answers a question of Wise and generalises and gives a significantly shorter proof of a recent theorem of Kielak and Linton, where the same result is obtained under the additional hypotheses that $G$ is virtually compact special and hyperbolic.
+A consequence of the result is that all virtually RFRS groups of rational cohomological dimension \(2\) with vanishing second \(\ell^2\)-Betti number are coherent.
+More generally, we show that if $G$ is a RFRS group of cohomological dimension $n$ and of type $\FP_{n-1}(\Q)$, then $G$ admits a virtual map to $\Z$ with kernel of rational cohomological dimension $n-1$ if and only if $\b{n}(G) = 0$.